For many adults with cognitive disabilities, living in the community can result in isolation,

 LiveOak works with Long-term Care ombudsman.
 A long-term care ombudsman helps residents of a nursing facility and residents of an assisted living facility resolve complaints.
 Help provided by an ombudsman is confidential and free of charge.
 To speak with an ombudsman, a person may call the toll-free number 1-800-252-2412.

 LiveOak has three locations: the LiveOak Ranch, the LiveOak Apartments and SmithHouse.
 Each location offers various levels of care and support.

 LiveOak was intentionally built in San Marcos due to its small-town atmosphere, accessibility, and seemingly limitless activities.
 The residents at LiveOak are able to be a part of the community that surrounds them, instead of staying on the periphery and peering in.

-LiveOak residents vote, work, volunteer, attend public events, and actively participate in community events.
+LiveOak residents vote, work, volunteer, attend public events and actively participate in community events.

 LiveOak's model for community involvement can be visualized like the hub and spokes of a wagon wheel.
 Each location serves as a hub for residents.
 It's home.
 The wheel represents San Marcos and the community at large.
 Each spoke represents activities available for community involvement.
-Residents can move in and out of the community to the extent that they wish and are able.
+Residents can move in and out of community care to the extent that they wish and are able.

 At LiveOak, inclusion is not a program, it’s a mindset.SCHEDULE A VISIT